 If you have been contacted with a fraudulent job offer by someone that is not already on the list above, please report the incident to us immediately through our official contact form.
 We will add the scammers’ name and contact info to the list to help warn others.

-For those who may have unfortunately fallen victim to this scam:
+For those who may have unfortunately fallen victim to a Job Scam:

 We empathize with the distress this situation may have caused.
 We urge you to take the following steps:

-Monitor your accounts: Uninstall anything that you downloaded from the fake job emails.
-If you have shared any personal information, consider taking measures to monitor and secure your info and accounts to prevent further unauthorized access.
+Monitor your Accounts: Uninstall anything that you downloaded to your phone or computer.
+If you have shared any personal information consider taking measures to monitor and secure your information to prevent unauthorized access.

-Contact authorities: If you have unfortunately deposited the checks into your bank, your finances have already been compromised.
+Contact Your Bank: If you have unfortunately deposited fake checks into your bank, your finances have already been compromised.
 Please contact your bank immediately and take appropriate action.
 Report the incident to your local law enforcement agency or relevant authorities as necessary.

 Official Employment Communications With Us:

 Please be aware that our company will never solicit job applications or personal information through unsolicited emails or text.
 We do not use ATS job board or ATS systems on other sites.
 Legitimate job opportunities with our company will always be posted on our website job page – this page you are currently reading from – with a link to our branded job applications form.
 If any jobs are posted on external sites, such as craigslist, it will be linked back to this jobs page where you can fill out the application on our website.